SAP-samples/abap-cheat-sheets/07_String_Processing.md

 #### Overview/Examples: Using PCRE Regular Expressions in Various Contexts

-- As also covered in other sections, there are multiple contexts where regular expressions (PCRE) are possible, among them:
+- As also covered in other sections, there are multiple contexts where regular expressions are possible, for example, PCRE regular expressions.
+Among them are:
   - Statements (`PCRE` addition): `FIND`, `REPLACE`
   - Classes: `CL_ABAP_REGEX`, `CL_ABAP_MATCHER`
   - Built-in functions having the `pcre` parameter: `find`, `find_end`, `count`, `match`, `replace`, `substring_from`, `substring_after`, `substring_before`, `substring_to`